 The burning of fossil fuels is one of the most pressing issues facing society, as it results in the creation of anthropogenic pollution.
-However, there are ways to reduce air pollution, including pre-treatment of fuel and post-treatment of exhaust gases.
-Despite these measures, there will always be some incomplete combustion, resulting in unburned hydrocarbons (UHCs), fuel evaporation, volatile organic compounds (VOCs), and imperfect post-treatment of exhaust gases.
-It’s worth noting that transport pollution alone accounts for 28% of total air pollution, which may not seem significant, but most vehicles are driven in densely populated areas.3 This poses a significant risk to human health, especially in areas with high traffic density.
+Measures to reduce air pollution, including pre-treatment of fuel and post-treatment of exhaust gases.
+However, despite these efforts, there will always be some incomplete combustion, resulting in unburned hydrocarbons (UHCs), fuel evaporation, volatile organic compounds (VOCs), and imperfect post-treatment of exhaust gases.
+Notably, transport pollution alone accounts for 28% of total air pollution, which may not seem significant, but most vehicles are driven in densely populated areas.3 This poses a significant risk to human health, especially in areas with high traffic density.

 A catalytic converter is made up of three main components: a monolithic substrate, a washcoat, and noble metals.
 The substrate has a honeycomb structure with parallel channels ranging from 0.5 to 100 mm in diameter, and it can be made of ceramics (such as cordierite) or metals (like Al2O3 or Kanthal (FeCrAl)).
-The precious metals are embedded in the substrate, and these catalyst particles are suspended in the washcoat solution, which acts as the catalyst carrier.
-The washcoat is typically made of alumina, silica, titania, or Ce and Zr, and is deposited on the catalyst support to form the catalyst bed.3
+The precious metals are embedded in the substrate, and these catalyst particles are suspended in the washcoat solution, acting as the catalyst carrier.
+The washcoat is typically made of alumina, silica, titania, or Ce and Zr, deposited on the catalyst support to form the catalyst bed.3

-An approach to improve the efficiency of catalytic converters involves embedding precious metals with a diameter of less than 5 nm in fixed positions on the surface of ceramic beads that are 100 nm in diameter.5 In October 2007, a Japanese company claimed to have achieved this configuration, but they encountered sintering issues at that time.5 The Fraunhofer Institute for Ceramic Technologies and Systems (IKTS) in Dresden, Germany conducted a study on how to prevent sintering, while Mazda worked on this technology between 2003 and 2007.5 Previously, the migration of catalyst particles over the ceramic beads caused them to agglomerate into larger particles of 100 nm due to exhaust heat.
+An approach to improve the catalytic converter efficiency involves embedding precious metals with a diameter of less than 5 nm in fixed positions on the surface of ceramic beads that are 100 nm in diameter.5 In October 2007, a Japanese company claimed to have achieved this configuration, but encountered sintering issues at that time.5 The Fraunhofer Institute for Ceramic Technologies and Systems (IKTS) in Dresden, Germany conducted a study on how to prevent sintering, while Mazda worked on this technology between 2003 and 2007.5 Previously, the migration of catalyst particles over the ceramic beads caused them to agglomerate into larger particles of 100 nm due to exhaust heat.
 However, coating platinum particles with a porous silica layer significantly improves thermostability.
 Nissan reported a 50% reduction in the use of precious metals and planned to share this technology with its French partner, Renault.
-They also intended to launch a new vehicle with nanoparticle catalysts in late 2008 or early 20095
+They also intended to launch a new vehicle with nanoparticle catalysts in late 2008 or early 2009.5

 An alternative configuration for catalysts involves single-walled nanohorns (SWNHs), derived from single-walled nanotubes (SWNTs).
 With a tubule length of 40-50 nm, diameter of 2-3 nm, and cone opening angle of 20 degrees, thousands of nanohorns combine to form a “dahlia-like” or “bud-like” structure measuring 80-100 nm in diameter.
 Instead of the typical carbon material, TiO2 substrate material could be explored, followed by dispersion of platinum particles onto the substrate through a nanoporous silica solution.
 Synthesizing carbon SWNHs involves high purity CO2 laser ablation or arc discharge without a metal catalyst, where process parameters like temperature, pressure, voltage, and current can change the size and purity of the SWNHs.
 Functionalizing carbon nanohorns can occur through covalent bonding, pi-pi stacking, supramolecular assembly, or deposition of metal nanoparticles.

+To treat exhaust gases, particularly CO2 exhaust gas, a configuration like Metal-Organic Framework (MOF) could be effective.
+Exposed metal cation sites (Mg2) in MOF can capture CO2, which is further adsorbed with diamines attached to open coordination sites.
+Metal cations or coordination compounds are linked through ligand anions (linkers or complexing agents) to form a coordination network.
 A proposed design would use the structure and materials depicted in Figure 4.
 Initially, the surface of the 1D TiO2 nanowire would be functionalized.
 Next, the SiO2 washcoat would be deposited onto the fibers through solution synthesis.
 The washcoat would act as the catalyst carrier, containing suspended nanotetrapod platinum particles.
 Finally, platinum particles could be functionalized to enhance their catalytic activity and ensure strong chemisorption of exhaust gases on the particles.